BookStackApp/website/content/about/project-faq.md

 - [The Github Project](https://github.com/BookStackApp/BookStack)
 - [Our Subreddit](https://www.reddit.com/r/bookstack)

-If you need to get hold of Dan personally, he has links to his personal social pages [on his homepage](https://danb.me/).
+If you need to get hold of Dan directly, he has links to his personal social pages [on his homepage](https://danb.me/).
 His email can be seen [on his GitHub profile](https://github.com/ssddanbrown), when logged in.

 ### How can I get involved with the project?